Corporate Headquarters in Virginia

 1M Professionals in Corporate Headquarters Occupations

-Ranked No. 2 for Education by CNBC, Virginia has the best schools in the South (No. 4 in the U.S.) according to WalletHub, as well as one of the best higher education systems in the world (No. 2 in the U.S. according to SmartAsset).
-Virginia is home to almost a million professionals in corporate headquarters occupations (e.g., finance, accounting, computer science, data science, HR, and marketing).
+Ranked No. 1 in the U.S. for Education by CNBC, Virginia has one of the best higher education systems in the world.
+Virginia is home to almost one million professionals in corporate headquarters occupations (e.g., finance, accounting, computer science, data science, HR, and marketing).

-Virginia also ensures that new headquarters can quickly attract and onboard high-quality employees by offering a world-class, customized talent acquisition solution through the Virginia Talent Accelerator Program – or a grant from the Virginia Jobs Investment Program (VJIP) for companies that want to manage their own recruitment activities.
+Virginia also ensures that new headquarters can quickly attract and onboard high-quality employees by offering a world-class, customized talent acquisition and training solution through the Virginia Talent Accelerator Program.
+As an alternative, Virginia Jobs Investment Program (VJIP) grants are available for companies that prefer to manage their own recruitment and training.
+Virginia Talent Accelerator Program clients span industries as diverse as manufacturing (The LEGO Group), aerospace (Rocket Lab), pharmaceutical manufacturing (Civica Inc.), and headquarters (CMA CGM Group).

 No. 1 GRADUATION RATE